octobercms/docs/plugin-settings.md

 - [Back-end settings pages](#backend-pages)
 - [File-based configuration](#file-configuration)

-There are two ways to configure plugins - with the back-end settings forms and with the configuration files.
-The back-end settings forms provide a better user experience, but they carry more overhead for the initial development.
+There are two ways to configure plugins - with back-end settings forms and with configuration files.
+Using database settings with back-end pages provide a better user experience, but they carry more overhead for the initial development.
+File-based configuration is suitable for configuration that is rarely modified.

 <a name="database-settings" class="anchor" href="#database-settings"></a>
 ## Database settings